 Cecile Richards The political progress women have made — and what's next

 Women have made enormous progress over the last century — challenging the status quo, busting old taboos and changing business from the inside out.
 But when it comes to political representation, there's still a long way to go, says activist Cecile Richards.
 In this visionary talk, Richards calls for a global political revolution for women's equality and offers her ideas for how we can build it.

 Stacey Abrams 3 questions to ask yourself about everything you do

-How you respond after setbacks is what defines your character.
-Stacey Abrams was the first black woman in the history of the United States to be nominated by a major party for governor — she lost that hotly contested race, but as she says: the only choice is to move forward.
-In an electrifying talk, she shares the lessons she learned from her campaign for governor of Georgia, some advice on how to change the world — and a few hints at her next steps.
+How you respond to setbacks is what defines your character, says Stacey Abrams, the first black woman in the history of the United States to be nominated by a major party for governor.
+In an electrifying talk, she shares the lessons she learned from her campaign for governor of Georgia — and some advice on how to change the world.
 "Be aggressive about your ambition," Abrams says.

 Alicia Garza, Patrisse Cullors and Opal Tometi An interview with the founders of Black Lives Matter

 Born out of a social media post, the Black Lives Matter movement has sparked discussion about race and inequality across the world.
 In this spirited conversation with Mia Birdsong, the movement's three founders share what they've learned about leadership and what provides them with hope and inspiration in the face of painful realities.
 Their advice on how to participate in ensuring freedom for everybody: join something, start something and "sharpen each other, so that we all can rise."

 Ai-jen Poo The work that makes all other work possible